KuriosPatatakis/CS2-ESP-Release-Files/README.md

 Step 1) Load the cheat driver
 Step 2) run the cheat

+Use arrow keys and enter to navigate the menu

 (If the game updates the cheat will probably not work untill i update it)